Remi2011/Automated-ELK-Stack-Deployment/README.md

 Only the Elk Server machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 -40.87.109.135

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by Client Machine.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- Ansible,13.92.47.20

 A summary of the access policies in place can be found in the table below.